tdesh10/DEVWKS-2132/xrd-devnet-guide.md

 ```

 ## XRd on Kubernetes
-Create a kind cluster using our custom config file, this specifies number of control plane and worker nodes
+Create a kind cluster using our custom config file, this specifies number of control plane and worker nodes.
 ```
+cd ~
 kind create cluster --config=kind.yml
 ```

-Once that command is complete, we should use kubectl to use our cluster
+Once that command is complete, we should use kubectl to interact our cluster

 ```
 kubectl cluster-info --context kind-xrd-cluster